 Avocado is a source of sorbitol, like blackberries.
 In addition, avocado is packed with both insoluble and soluble fibre, good for stool bulking and softening.
 The avocado in the smoothie also adds a nice, velvety texture.

-Ground flax is a Low FODMAP source of fibre that can also help to improve transit time – and gives the smoothie a boost of omega-3’s!
+Ground flax is a Low FODMAP source of fibre that can also help to improve transit time!
+Fibre is almost always helpful for constipation and many people struggle to consume enough.
+Flax is an excellent way to add more.
+Plus, it gives the smoothie a boost of omega-3’s!

 - 3/4 cup frozen blackberries